cloudbearings/jresponder/README.md

 * Open and click tracking
 * Review the idea of adding general email sending as a main feature.
 Not sure yet if this is wise or foolhardy

+# License

+JResponder is licensed under the Apache 2.0 license.